sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/roadmap.md

 Honestly not sure - might call it 'done' at that point, might continue playing with it.
 Will certainly be willing to talk to any interested parties about it.
 Time will tell.

-* Strong naming and package signing: only if it becomes popular or people ask for it.
-Certificates cost money..